History and Politics

 Year 1

-In the first year, students take four examination papers along with one short piece of assessed coursework.
-The subjects studied are:
+In the first year, students complete four examination papers along with one short piece of assessed coursework.
+The curriculum is designed to provide a strong foundation in both history and politics:

-- History: Either one of the seven periods in the history of the British Isles, or one of the four periods of European/World history.
+History: Students choose either one of the seven periods in British Isles history or one of the four periods in European or World history.

-- Politics: Either Introduction to the Theory of Politics or Theories of the State.
+Politics: Students take either Introduction to the Theory of Politics or Theories of the State.

-- Any of the other optional subjects offered in History (except Theories of the State)
+Any other history optional subject (excluding Theories of the State)

-- Quantitative Methods: Political Analysis – this is marked coursework but not part of the formal examination.
+Quantitative Methods: Political Analysis – this is assessed coursework, not part of the formal exams.

 Years 2 and 3

-- A period of the history of the British Isles.
+British Isles History: Students study a chosen period in the history of the British Isles.

-- Any two core subjects in Politics, chosen from the following:
+Core Politics Subjects: Students select two core politics subjects from the following:

-- A special subject in History (two papers) plus one optional subject in Politics (either a core paper not yet taken or a further subject).
+A special subject in History (two papers) plus one optional Politics subject (either a core paper not previously taken or a further subject).

-- A further subject in History plus two optional subjects in Politics.
+A further subject in History plus two optional Politics subjects.

-- A further subject in History, one optional subject in Politics, and one special subject in Politics.
+A further subject in History, one optional Politics subject, and one special subject in Politics.

-Assessment: Students take the Final University Examinations, which may include:
+Assessment: Students sit the Final University Examinations, which may include:

-- Either six written papers plus one thesis (in History or Politics),
+Six written papers plus one thesis (in History or Politics), or

-Please note: The exact content and format of the course may change in certain circumstances.
-For the latest and most detailed information, students should check the History and Politics website.
+Note: Course content and assessment formats may vary in certain circumstances.
+For the most up-to-date and detailed information, students should refer to the official History and Politics website.

 Academic Requirements